 Issues to be determined

-A number of issues are typically addressed at the initial hearing, which are discussed next.
+Issues typically addressed at the initial hearing are discussed next.
 As has been stated, some arbitral institutions have guidelines or policies regarding the issues that should be addressed, which should be consulted, if applicable.

 Place of arbitration